-The proposed project site is located at 4012 Morning Star Drive in Huntington Harbor in the City of Huntington Beach, Orange County (Exhibit 1).
+The proposed project site is located at 16591 Nalu Circle on Davenport Island in Huntington Harbor in the City of Huntington Beach, Orange County (Exhibit 1).
 Huntington Harbor was developed in the 1960s constructed using cast in place, reinforced concrete seawall/bulkheads with foundations supported on vertical and battered (i.e., angled) untreated timber piles.
 Single family residences are located behind the bulkhead and private boat docks associated with the residences are located seaward of the bulkhead.
+The subject bulkhead is approximately 154 linear feet long at this single property.

 The City has a certified Local Coastal Program.
 However, because the proposed development is located seaward of the mean high tide line (seaward of the existing bulkhead), the project falls within the Commission's retained permit jurisdiction.
 No public access currently exists at the project site.
-The nearest public access in the area is at a small pocket beach located at the Davenport Drive bridge (approximately 1,000 feet to the south).
+The nearest public access in the area is at a small pocket beach located at the Davenport Drive bridge (approximately 900 feet to the south).

-The concrete bulkhead wall is supported by untreated timber piles below the bulkhead footing.
+The concrete bulkhead wall is supported by untreated timber piles that extend below the bulkhead footing.
 In the past 40-50 years since the creation of the Harbor, sediments have settled or eroded away from the toe of the bulkhead and from beneath the bulkhead footing exposing the timber piles.
-The applicant's engineering consultant has indicated that undermining of the bulkhead footings does not affect the structural integrity of the wall.
-The exposure does, however, affect the wood piles supporting the bulkhead wall by allowing access by marine wood boring organisms.
+The applicant's engineering consultant has indicated that undermining of the bulkhead footings does not affect the structural integrity of the wall, however, the exposure allows access to the timber piles by marine wood boring organisms.
 The wood boring organisms house themselves and feed on the wood piles, which decreases the cross section of the pile, and decreases the pile's ability to support the bulkhead.
-Damage to the supporting timber piles could lead to bulkhead collapse.
 If protective measures are not implemented, damage to the bulkhead could result, leading to failure of the bulkhead and damage to the residences landward of the bulkhead.
-The proposed bulkhead repair is designed to fill in the eroded sediment voids behind the concrete bulkhead footing with grout thereby sealing the untreated timber piles and protecting them from marine boring organisms, ensuring the necessary support to the bulkhead.